MarGhaf/Data-Analysis-on-Movies-Profitability/README.md

 ## Data Understanding and Analysis

-The general research strategy in this project is to do exploratory data analysis on the persent data collection in film industry.
-The process include belwo steps:
+The general research strategy in this project is to do exploratory data analysis on the present data collection in the film industry.
+The process includes the below steps:

  - Import libraries and load dataset